Tammy Hembrow Ditches Her Bra While Rocking A Blue Tube Top & Posing Next To Her G-Wagon

 “Yess I love this you look so cute,” a second social media user praised, adding a series of red hearts.

 “You are gorgeous!
 Your kids are so lucky to have such a wonderful mama.
-Keep owning it queen,” another gushed.
+Keep owning it queen,” another person gushed.

 “You have such a great body.
 Can’t blame you for always wanting to show it off,” a fourth follower wrote while including a single flame emoji in the body of their text.